cpplibv/libv/LIBV-TODO.md

 libv.glr: Mesh attributes inside the remote should be stable, vector<unique_ptr<Attribute>> libv.glr: Mesh attributes should use a single VBO

-libv.ui: Label text change layout invalidation (lazy?)

-libv.ui: Hide component internals libv.ui: Auto set mvp matricies for the UI shaders | (?) | might not be possible
+libv.ui: Auto set mvp matricies for the UI shaders | (?) | might not be possible

-libv.ui: Focus
-libv.ui: Event Input
-libv.ui: Input field
-libv.ui: Button

 libv.color: New libv.color library, color space conversion and manipulations, template color space, template representation libv.color: implement HCL and other color conversion functions http://www.chilliant.com/rgb2hsv.html libv.ui: Color picker

-libv.ui: Floating layout with movable components (frames), who handles which responsibility?
+libv.ui: Docker layout with movable components (frames), who handles which responsibility?
 Think about it and postpone this task

-libv.ui: Label select / copy from a label (?) if specific property is set for it libv.ui: Label link support (?)
+libv.ui: Label select / copy from a label (?) if specific property is set for it | it sounds like a property libv.ui: Label link support (?)

-libv.ui: List or Table - Not owning container view libv.ui: Make a sandbox for a input->button->label->list

-libv.ui: scroll pane

-libv.ui: lua binding
-libv.ui: None of the module functions should be virtual (?)

-libv.ui: String2D would be nice to have both last line and non last line justify

-libv.ui: Can something be done about: change render position and change render size flags libv.ui: Can something be done about: layout pass member variables in component_base, they are a lot of memory libv.ui: I am sure that LastSize and LastPosition can be removed from component_base!

-libv.ui: layout strong and week invalidation

-libv.ui: font failure to load means fallback libv.ui: shader failure to load means fallback libv.ui: shader dynamic loading from file
+libv.ui: font failure to load means fallback | verify libv.ui: shader failure to load means fallback | verify libv.ui: shader dynamic loading from file

-libv.ui.text: render not found character
+libv.ui.font: render the not found character by 'hand'

 libv.glr: Procedural gizmo mesh libv.glr: UniformBlockSharedView_std140

-libv.ui: context_render: move out of module, it is not one

-libv.ui: constraints: a way of syncing data between the world and the ui libv.ui: ui <-> 3D layout linkage: planet names and additional informations are part of the ui and not the scene
+libv.ui: constraints: a way of syncing data between the world and the ui libv.ui.layout: Flow libv.ui.layout: 2D <-> 3D based on game state libv.ui: ui <-> 3D layout linkage: planet names and additional informations are part of the ui and not the scene
 		ui therefore has to access the game state (trivial, but this code has to happen now)

-libv.ui.warning: warning if percent used inside a content is invalid
+libv.ui.warning: warning if percent used inside a content is invalid | not just log, but a generalized ui report system | console with extras

-libv.ui: text
+libv.ui: text | easy text
 libv.ui: Idea that a component could signal the UI if it want to execute a heavy computation task before (attach, layout, create, render, destroy)

-libv.ecui: component: Passive Label - verify
-libv.ecui: component: Passive Image - verify
-libv.ecui: component: Passive TableImage - verify
-libv.ecui: component: Interactive Button libv.ecui: layout: Flow libv.ecui: layout: Float libv.ecui: layout: 2D <-> 3D based on game state
-libv.ecui: layout: Line - verify
+libv.ui: group: RadioButton
+libv.ui: Splitter
-libv.ecui: layout: Default (everything overlapped max) libv.ecui: group: RadioButton libv.ecui: wrapper: Scroll libv.ecui: wrapper: Splitter libv.ecui: composite: TextField (Label, TableImage, Label, +Events)
+libv.ui: composite: TextField (Label, TableImage, Label, +Events)

-libv.ecui: state based ui, separate control and data! libv.ecui: ui resource local proxies

 libv.utility: add/verify structured binding support for vec_t
-libv.utility: Slice is an algorithm and not a utility

-libv.ui: libv/ui/render/context.hpp -> libv/ui/context.hpp (?)
-libv.ui: implement some ui stuff: btn / regions

-libv.glr: strong type locations and indices with enum classes, also use libv::gl::uniform libv.glr: Implement sub-mesh API libv.glr: Fix uniform naming mess, Reduce the number of public members libv.glr: vm4 libv.gl: https://learnopengl.com/PBR/Lighting libv.glr: frame buffer libv.glr: render target
+libv.glr: strong type locations and indices with enum classes, also use libv::gl::uniform libv.glr: Implement sub-mesh API libv.glr: Fix uniform naming mess, Reduce the number of public members libv.glr: vm4 | non trivial libv.gl: https://learnopengl.com/PBR/Lighting libv.glr: frame buffer libv.glr: render target